jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 by Johnny Majic
 March 2019

-## Backpage
+# Backpage

 "_People are angry, man!
 Most people's lives suck...Even if like the economy is doing better, the vast majority of people aren't doing what they want to do with their lives._" Joe Rogan, November 2019.

 This book was going to deal with your levels of anger and happiness in life.
 It was going to begin with analyzing your take on the economy, nation, and life at large.

-Now we’ve hit the Great 2020 Pandemic.
-I don’t need to inquire about your happiness anymore.
-If you’re like most Americans and Canadians, you’re likely downright terrified.
+Now we've hit the Great 2020 Pandemic.
+I don't need to inquire about your happiness anymore.
+If you're like most Americans and Canadians, you're likely downright terrified.

 For years, North Americans suffered under bad trends: micro-management at work, antisocial behavior at home, and political hatred in government.
-We got by because superficially we’re “doing great”: we have full employment, luxurious homes, and stable politics.
-Whenever things got too bad, and we got too unhappy, we visted the shopping mall for therapy.
-If we were still angry, we’d install a new political party.
-Over the years, we’ve given Left and Right the levers of power many times.
+We got by because superficially we're "doing great": we have full employment, luxurious homes, and stable politics.
+Whenever things got too bad, and we got too unhappy, we visited the shopping mall for therapy.
+If we were still angry, we'd install a new political party.
+Over the years, we've given Left and Right the levers of power many times.

-No matter which we choose, Main Street got unhappier.
+No matter which we choose, Main Street was unhappy.

 There is something fundamentally wrong with our society.
-Now, as our ancestors did so many times before, we have to step up and rethink our way of life.
-The hardest part isn’t about explaining our problems or coming up with solutions.
+Now, as our ancestors did many times, we must step up and rethink our way of life.
+The hardest part isn't about explaining our problems or coming up with solutions.
 It involves the realization that we should be happy with our jobs, government, and life.

-It’s our right to enjoy happy lives.
+It's our right to enjoy happy lives.

 Because individual happiness is the ultimate sign of a healthy society.
 Interesting to note, our ancestors were often happier then we are.
 Even though they were poor in comparison.
-Our grand-parents or great-grandparents weren't "simpler".
+Our grandparents or great-grandparents weren't "simpler."
 Nor did they have lower standards.
 They were content because they saw their society improve each year.
-Their hard work was easier to bear because society was getting better.
+Their hard work was more natural to bear because their culture was getting better.

 In contrast, our society isn't reaching its potential.
-The trends that makes us unhappy like horrible commutes, expensive education, and mindless bureaucracies keep getting worse.
-A large reason is because as employees, and customers, of big bureacracies and corporations, we're powerless to demand better.
-But the bigger reason for our society's decline is our belief in Left and Right political ideologies.
+The trends that make us unhappy like horrible commutes, expensive education, and mindless bureaucracies keep getting worse.
+A significant reason is that as employees and customers of big bureaucracies and corporations, we're powerless to demand better.
+But the more substantial reason for our society's decline is our belief in Left and Right political ideologies.

 We keep alternating which side controls our governments.
 But nothing changes with either because the truth is we give Conservative and Progressive ideologies far too much credit.
-Regular people on Main Street following one (or hating another) is never going to solve our problems.
+Regular people on Main Street following one (or hating another) are never going to solve our problems.

 When I began writing this book in September 2019, I wanted to (somehow) convince the middle-class to stop putting so much faith in Left and Right writers, commentators, and parties.
-Both ideologies were invented centuries ago; before humanity even had electricity.
-These doctrines and ideas are simply too old and outdated to give us happiness in a modern, healthy society.
+Both ideologies were invented centuries ago before humanity even had electricity.
+These doctrines and ideas are simply too old and outdated to give us happiness in a healthy and modern civilization.

 It's okay to change our ideologies.
 Most people don't realize that.
 But we're free to pick and choose whichever one we want.
 There's nothing special about doctrines such as democratic socialism, conservative monarchy, or Left and Right; each was created by a human being to help society prosper.
-If you're not happy, you're supposed to change the philosophy that rules your society.
+If you're not happy, you're supposed to change the philosophy that rules your nation.

 And now you should.
-Because today this novel virus is highlighting our society’s shaky foundations better than any writer could.
+Because today this novel virus is highlighting our society's shaky foundations better than any writer could.

-There have been thousands of pandemics throughout history—and yet today we were caught with our pants down.
+There have been thousands of pandemics throughout history—and yet today, we were caught with our pants down.
 Why?
-Why was the president impeached?
+Politics get 24/7 news coverage.
+Remember, the president was just impeached!
 What was the reason again?
-Even if you agreed with it then, was that really what the government should have been obessed with only a few months ago?
+Even if you agreed with it then, was that really what the government should have been obsessed with only a few months ago?

-Both “sides” are the faces of the exact same coin.
-When President Obama tried to overhaul the healthcare system, was any commentator, strategist, or politician talking about pandemic plans?
-We have fire drills throughout our society; why don’t we have pandemic plans?
+Both "sides" are the faces of the exact same coin.
+When President Obama tried to overhaul the health-care system, was any commentator, strategist, or politician talking about pandemic plans?
+We have fire drills throughout our society; why don't we have pandemic plans?

-Here’s why.
+Here's why.
 Instead of governing our society, Left and Right ideologues, commentators, and columnists have been playing chicken with each other.

 Our political ideologies are outdated.
 Our society is so philosophically old, we're now literally sick from it.
-That means our civilization’s ability to deal with life’s inevitable pitfalls (e.g., depressions, wars, and pandemics) will only worsen.
-I happened to be writing this book long before the new corona virus.
+That means our civilization's ability to deal with life's inevitable pitfalls (e.g., depressions, wars, and pandemics) will only worsen.
+I happened to be writing this book long before the new coronavirus.
 Suddenly history has given us all a sad reality check.

 To fix our civilization and re-attain health and happiness, we need to revamp a lot of things.
 Techvolution, a new philosophy that empowers the people of Main Street, can help us get there.